The psyche, the dual aspect of reality and the will

 The origin of the resources of which some people are particularly gifted

 The importance that a medium's psychophysical system has for the extrinsicization of paranormal phenomena is highlighted by the alterations that occur not only during the mediumistic trance, but also in those cases in which the medium remains more or less conscious.
 Such alterations range from a more or less intense sense of fatigue or tiredness (which, as we have seen, can also involve some sitters) to actually inexplicable physical transformations, such as weight loss, breathing difficulties and states of catalepsy or pre-coma.
-So if it is true that any human activity that explicates its effects in the physical dimension requires energies deriving from the functioning of the organism, we get the impression that – in addition to what can be observed in anatomical-physiological terms (nervous system and brain) – other complex systems of a non-physical nature are active.
-In the page dedicated to the cognitive debate on consciousness, it has been highlighted how the enigma of human consciousness can not be considered solved on the basis of current knowledge of brain functioning.
-When we then refer to the activity of human mind, while taking for granted that the proper functioning of the brain is an indispensable condition for such activity to take place, we do not have sufficient knowledge to say that everything is reduced to brain activity alone.
-Indeed, they are precisely those particular resources such as intelligence and will that lead us to hypothesize the action of something distinct from our psychophysical system.
+So, if it is true that any human activity that explicates its effects in the physical dimension requires energies deriving from the functioning of the organism, we get the impression that – in addition to what can be observed in anatomical-physiological terms (nervous system and brain) – other complex systems of a non-physical nature are active.
+In the page dedicated to the cognitive debate on consciousness, it has been highlighted how the enigma of human consciousness can not be considered solved on the basis of our current knowledge of brain functioning.
+When we then refer to the activity of human mind, while taking for granted that the proper functioning of the brain is an indispensable condition for such activity to take place, we do not have sufficient knowledge to say that everything can be reduced to brain activity alone.
+Indeed, it is precisely those particular resources such as intelligence and will that lead us to hypothesize the action of something distinct from our psychophysical system.

-As we have already pointed out in relation to the complexity of the cognitive framework by which we try to understand human life in its various manifestations (and in particular our life), what presents to our consciousness in terms of thoughts, reasoning, evaluations and convictions is always the result of a particular «psychic research»: it is as if the conscious Ego exerted intentional and volitional forms of solicitation on mental activity in order to obtain from the psyche the answers and the orientations that can then be object of evaluation by intelligence.
-Also in this case, it is an essentially creative mental activity, the complexity of which is evident, especially as regards the critical evaluation phase of the psychic arguments.
-For most people, the ability to carry out this research and evaluation activity is limited, since their conscious Ego is almost always dominated by the power of conviction exerted by some psychic instances.
-Whether manifesting itself as a program acquired through socio-cultural influence, or as an autonomous creation, psychic experience usually conquers the conscious Ego which, not having the resources to evaluate it with sufficient critical detachment, identifies him/herself with it.
+As we have already pointed out in relation to the complexity of the cognitive framework by which we try to understand human life in its various manifestations (and in particular our life), what presents itself to our consciousness in terms of thoughts, reasoning, evaluations and convictions is always the result of a particular mental research: it is as if the conscious Ego exerted intentional and volitional forms of solicitation on mental activity in order to obtain from the psyche the answers and the orientations that can then be object of evaluation by its intelligence.
+Also in this case, it is an essentially creative mental activity, the complexity of which is evident, especially as regards the critical evaluation phase of the answers provided by the psyche.
+For most people, the ability to carry out this research and evaluation activity is limited, since their conscious Ego is almost always dominated by the power of conviction exerted by the dynamics of the same psyche.
+Whether manifesting itself as a program acquired through socio-cultural influence, or as an autonomous creation, the individual psyche usually conquers the conscious Ego which, not having the resources to evaluate it with sufficient critical detachment, identifies itself with it.

 The evolution of the conscious Ego: the phase of critical detachment